elsaversailles/elsaversailles/README.md

 ## Some fun facts about me:
 - I love Disney's film Frozen ❄️❄️❄️
 - I love to sleep
-- Plays CoDM 🔫 and Modern Warship 🚢 at pass time
+- Plays CoDM 🔫 and Modern Warship 🚢 during pass time
 - But watching Youtube is life 😉
 ## My fav stuffs in life are:
 * 🍦 Ice cream